Authoring A Provider

 Delegated backends should refuse crabbox ssh, vnc, webvnc, screenshot, code, and Actions hydration unless the provider can keep Crabbox's security boundary intact across those flows.

-This is an escape hatch for compatibility.
-New providers should not use it; return normalized []LeaseView from List instead and let core render JSON.
+already exists and callers depend on it.
+This is a compatibility escape hatch; new providers should return normalized []LeaseView from List and let core render JSON.

 #Step 7.
 Use The Runtime